Korrbit/ffxi-topaz-octopus/readme.md

 * connect to `0.0.0.0:23055` to with your (MariaDB) database tool of choice. use the credentials defined in `.env`; or the default `darkstar:darkstar`

 If using terraform:
-* `terraform destroy` will nuke the environment, including database if you decide to forego using an external volume
+* `terraform destroy -auto-approve` will nuke the environment, including database if you decide to forego using an external volume
 * connect to `0.0.0.0:23055` to with your (MariaDB) database tool of choice. use the credentials defined in `.env`; or the default `darkstar:darkstar`

 ---